What Does the Heart Do?

 - The second phase is called diastole (pronounced: die-AS-tuh-lee).
 This is when the atrioventricular valves open and the ventricles relax.
 This allows the ventricles to fill with blood from the atria, and get ready for the next heartbeat.

 How Can I Help Keep My Heart Healthy?

 - Tell the doctor about any family history of heart problems.

-Let the doctor know if your child has any chest pain, trouble breathing, or dizzy or fainting spells; or if your child feels like the heart sometimes goes really fast or skips a beat.Back to Articles
+Let the doctor know if you have any chest pain, trouble breathing, or dizzy or fainting spells; or if you feel like your heart sometimes goes really fast or skips a beat.Back to Articles

 Atrial Septal Defect

 Atrial septal defect, or ASD, is a heart defect that some people are born with.
 Most ASDs are diagnosed and treated successfully with few or no complications.Read More

 Ventricular septal defect, or VSD, is a heart condition that a few teens can have.
 Find out what it is, how it happens, and what doctors do to correct it.Read More